Bet on Soccer in Iowa

 If you’re going to use an online sportsbook or an app, you’ll be able to register through the website or app of your choice.
 The requirement for in-person registration in the state lifted on Jan.
 1, 2021, and online and mobile users can now make their account and place their bets right away.

-Before you do that, however, we want to stress the importance of claiming any bonuses and free bets with whatever sportsbook you choose to use.
+Before you do that, however, we want to stress the importance of claiming any bonuses and bonus bets with whatever sportsbook you choose to use.
 These often amount to free money, and you should absolutely take advantage of them.

 Once you’re registered and all set to go on your first bets, make sure you download the app for the sportsbook you’re using and allow it to use your device’s location.
 Iowa law requires that all bets must take place within the state lines.
 If you’re anywhere besides Iowa, you won’t be able to place bets at Iowa sportsbooks.